 Yes, hardy does imply that your mum will survive the winter.
-It also implies a shrug and a well, maybe from the garden center staff.
-Here’s why hardy doesn’t necessarily mean that your mum will survive the winter.
+It also suggests a shrug and a well, maybe from the garden center staff.
+Here’s why the term hardy doesn’t necessarily mean that your mum will survive the winter.

-Today, the vast amount of mums available are considered tender perennials.
-AKA hardy mums.
-Because, yes, there is the chance they will come back, but there’s also a pretty good chance that they won’t.
+Today, the vast amount of hardy mums you purchase in the fall are considered tender perennials.
+Because, yes, there is the chance they will come back, but there is also a pretty good chance that they won’t.

 How can I increase the chance of my hardy Mum’s survival?

 - Plant early – Chrysanthemums have shallow root systems and need as much time as possible to become established.
 If you plant your mums in a container, the chance of survival drops if you wait to transplant into the ground after blooming.